San Remigio, Cebu

-San Remigio celebrates its annual fiesta on 15 and 16 May in honor of their patron saints, St. Isidore the Farmer and St. John Nepomucene.
-The parish, which was founded in 1864, celebrated its 150th anniversary in May 2014.

 History

-San Remigio was formerly known as "Kanghagas", a kind of tree that grew in abundance in the area.
+San Remigio was formerly known as Kanghagas, a kind of tree that grew in abundance in the area.
 When the Spanish conquistadores arrived, they identified a town site by clearing the kanghagas trees.
 At the time, Kanghagas was part of barangay Punta.

-Initially, the chapel of ease (visita) of Kanghagas was within the jurisdiction of Bantayan.
+Initially, the chapel of ease (visita) of Kanghagas was under the jurisdiction of Bantayan.
 In 1850, the town of Bogo established a parish and took over civil governance of the three barrios of Kanghagas, Lambusan, and Victoria (formerly Maarat).
-Later, barangay Kanghagas was renamed Isabel after the queen of Spain, but was eventually changed in 1863 to its new and permanent name, San Remigio.
-The name San Remigio can be found in Florence, Italy called Church of San Remigio, a church building that was built in the 1100s and later rebuilt in the 1300s.
-In 1864, San Remigio and other barrios established their own parish, San Juan Nepomuceno Parish.
+Later, barangay Kanghagas was renamed Isabel after the Queen Isabela II of Spain, but was eventually changed in 1863 to its permanent name, San Remigio.
+The name San Remigio can be found in San Remigio, Florence, an Italian church from in the 1100s and later rebuilt in the 1300s.
+In 1864, San Remigio and other barrios established their own parish, San Juan Nepomuceno.

+The town sustained extensive damage during the 2025 Cebu earthquake on September 30; 22 of the 72 deaths recorded came from San Remigio.